 - (Component) examinations in courses are set as described in the Study Guide.
-It contains a description of the moments at which and the number of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations.
+It contains a description of the format, the moments at which and the number of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations.
 In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the manner prescribed may be deviated from.
 If an examination is taken using online proctoring, this takes place in accordance with the TU Delft Online Proctored Examination Regulation. - 2.
-The Board of Examiners may deviate from the provisions of paragraph 1 of this article, in favour of the student. - 3.
-Well before a written examination, meaning at least two weeks before a written exam, the examiner will give the students an opportunity to familiarise themselves with representative sample questions and criteria by which the examination will be assessed.
+A course consists of maximum 1 summative assessment per 2,5 EC.
+The results of summative assessments are registered in OSIRIS.
+Besides this, formative assessments may be offered to prepare students for the summative assessment(s). - 3.
+The Board of Examiners may deviate from the provisions of paragraph 1 of this article, in favour of the student.

+4. Well before a written examination, meaning at least two weeks before a written exam, the examiner will give the students an opportunity to familiarise themselves with representative sample questions and criteria by which the examination will be assessed.
 The teacher or examiner will provide accompanying guidelines for the way in which the sample questions are answered.